khaeru/sdmx/doc/implementation.rst

 SDMX-CSV
     Based on Comma-Separated Value (CSV).
-    Like SDMX-JSON, the SDMX-CSV format are only defined for data, not metadata.
+    Like SDMX-JSON, the SDMX-CSV format supports only data, not structures or metadata.

     Reference: https://github.com/sdmx-twg/sdmx-csv